ustas-eth/daily-glider/articles/limit-and-offset/README.md

 ```

-The `.exec()` part always has two parameters: limit and offset.
-In this case, the first is the number of contracts you want to get, and the second is the number of contracts you want to skip.
+The `.exec()` part has two parameters: limit and offset.
+The first is the number of contracts you want to get, and the second is the number of contracts you want to skip.
+You can write only the limit and drop the offset (as we did above), then the offset will be 0.

-Imagine you have a total pool of 4000 contracts:
+To get a better intuition about them, imagine you have a total pool of 4000 contracts:

 ```
 =================================================